Engineering Works

 We have been working closely with our PA providers to understand any contingency plans that are in place, when PA seating systems are unavailable / offline.

 We have seen an increase in Turn-Up-and-Go (TUAG) customers joining our late services that will subsequently arrive out of the assistance team hours at the terminus station.
-Our onboard Customer Experience Ambassadors will support customers as much as we can upon arrival, but we would like our customers to know in advance of travel what support can be expected, should they wish not to travel.
+Our onboard Customer Experience Ambassadors will support customers as much as we can upon arrival, but we are informing our customers to know in advance of travel what support can be expected, should they wish not to travel.

 Booked assistance not provided at station

-After investigation, we found the majority failed assistance were related to delays and subsequent arrival at station out of hours.
+After investigation, we found the majority failed assistance were related to delays and subsequent arrival at stations out of hours.

-We have also highlighted the importance to the onboard crew, to record in the PA App any new customer seating arrangements, should this differ from originally reserved seating.
-This will in turn, aid the arrival station team to locate and help customers alight to reduce failed assistance bookings.
+We have also highlighted the importance to the onboard crew to record in the PA App any new customer seating arrangements, should this differ from originally reserved seating.
+This will in turn, aid the arrival station team to locate and help customers alighting, reducing assistance failures.